George HW Bush Funeral Proceedings Announced

 — The Hill (@thehill) December 3, 2018

-Donald Trump is not scheduled to speak at the funeral or any memorial events, although he will be attending services.
-However, he did announce that Wednesday, December 5 would be an official day of mourning to honor the lasting legacy of George H.W.
+President Donald Trump is not scheduled to speak at the funeral or any memorial events, although he will be attending services.
+However, he did announce that Wednesday, December 5, would be an official day of mourning to honor the lasting legacy of George H.W.
 Bush.

-The ceremony is a very special and rare event; the last time the public witnessed a presidential funeral was back in 2006, when Gerald Ford passed away.
+The ceremony is a very special and rare event — the last time the public witnessed a presidential funeral was back in 2006, when Gerald Ford passed away.
 There have only been four such funerals in the past three decades.
 State funerals are traditionally between seven and 10 days long, and consist of three specific parts.

 In the first part, ceremonies take place in the location that the president or former president lived.
 The second part takes place in Washington DC, while the third set of ceremonies occurs where the person will be interred.

-Outpourings of support, love, and tribute have come from across the entire world for George H.W.
+Outpourings of support, love, and honor have come from across the entire world for George H.W.
 Bush and his family.
 All former and current presidents have sent condolences, and politicians and political leaders — even those on opposite ends of the political spectrum — are joining together to remember the life and legacy of George H.W.
 Bush.